kumahq/kuma/docs/madr/decisions/040-transition-to-new-policies.md

 ### Changes in the Inspect API

-Introduce a new non-physical endpoint `/_snapshot` that returns a config dump of a DPP without the actual `/config_dump` call to Envoy.
+Introduce a new non-physical endpoint `/_config` that returns a config dump of a DPP without the actual `/config_dump` call to Envoy.
 If we want to be able to compute diff on the client side we can't use `xds` endpoint as its response slightly diverges from what CP has in the SnapshotCache.

 Add a query parameter `shadow=true`:

-* `GET /meshes/{mesh}/dataplanes/{name}/_snapshot` -> `GET /meshes/{mesh}/dataplanes/{name}/_snapshot?shadow=true`
+* `GET /meshes/{mesh}/dataplanes/{name}/_config` -> `GET /meshes/{mesh}/dataplanes/{name}/_config?shadow=true`
 * `GET /meshes/{mesh}/dataplanes/{name}/_rules` -> `GET /meshes/{mesh}/dataplanes/{name}/_rules?shadow=true`

 when `shadow=true` is set, the response will take policies with `kuma.io/effect: shadow` label into account.

-For visualization in GUI it would be nice to include the diff between the shadow snapshot and the current snapshot.
+For visualization in GUI it would be nice to include the diff between the shadow XDS config and the current XDS config.
-When `include=diff` query parameter is set the response includes a JSONPatch that can be applied to the returned snapshot to get the current proxy snapshot.
+When `include=diff` query parameter is set the response includes a JSONPatch that can be applied to the returned XDS config to get the current proxy XDS config.
-For `shadow=false&include=diff` the server should return an empty JSONPatch diff alongside the current snapshot.
+For `shadow=false&include=diff` the server should return an empty JSONPatch diff alongside the current XDS config.

 OpenAPI spec for new endpoints: